Let’s clear one thing up right away.

 Why do turntables seem so expensive compared to other audio players?

 The short answer is that they are mechanical analog devices with more moving parts that need to be produced to exacting specifications.
+This goes for vintage turntables as well as modern ones.

 This is only the tip of the iceberg; the real answer is much longer and more involved (and interesting)!